baggepinnen/Hyperopt.jl/README.md

 4. A useful strategy to achieve log-uniform sampling is logarithmically spaced vector, e.g. `c = exp10.(LinRange(-1,3,1000))`.
 5. In the example below, the parameters `i,a,b,c` can be used within the expression sent to the macro and they will hold a new value sampled from the corresponding candidate vector each iteration.

 The resulting object `ho::Hyperoptimizer` holds all the sampled parameters and function values and can be queried for `minimum/maximum`, which returns the best parameters and function value found.
 It can also be plotted using `plot(ho)` (uses `Plots.jl`).
+The exact syntax to use for various samplers is shown in the [testfile](https://github.com/baggepinnen/Hyperopt.jl/blob/master/test/runtests.jl), which should be fairly readable.

 ## Full example